asherellis/asherellis.github.io/index.md

 ---

 <!-- I grew up in San Diego, CA. I like using data to fixing civic problems through startups. -->
 Hello!
 I am an undergrad at Yale studying applied math.
-I believe technology can fix our civic problems.
+I believe that technology can fix our civic problems.

 <!-- startups that solve civic missions and civic tech, everything from defense to education.
 I grew up in San Diego, CA. My interests include defense, startups, and data.